 2-Number of invoices: How many invoices you create per month will determine the plan you have to choose,

-3-Business growth: Note that with certain platforms you can shift plans as your business growths.
+3-Business growth: Note that you can shift plans as your business grows with specific platforms.

-5-Payment collection: A key point to consider; an invoicing platform must have a billing solution integrated and many payment gateways available.
+5-Payment collection: A pivotal point to consider; an invoicing platform must have a billing solution integrated and many payment gateways available.

-6-Mobile support: Not essential but important if you spend most of the day out of the office.
+6-Mobile support: Not essential but essential if you spend most of the day out of the office.

 7-Languages and currencies: If you work with overseas clients, this is a non-negotiable item.